Hospitainer for surgery and deliveries heading for Syrian-Jordanian border.

 Hospitainer will also provide medicines and all essential equipment like an ultrasound machine, sterilizer, incubator and vacuum aspiration.
 The hospitainer is self-sufficient; a generator, electrical system, water tank and filtration are also included.
 Lab equipment, like a blood analyzer and urine analyzer, is also included in the unit.

 The robust characteristics of the container do not only provide a very sustainable solution, in crowded areas like a refugee camp, it also provides the much needed safe haven and privacy for women who are treated, give birth or have experienced sexual violence.

-An asset of this Hospitainer compared to other healthcare solutions is the ability to quickly deploy and retract the facility, making it suitable for the accurate humanitarian emergency in Syria.
-The mobile hospital can quickly move geographically when the situation requires so.
+An asset of this Hospitainer compared to other healthcare solutions is the ability to quickly deploy and retract the facility, making it suitable for the humanitarian emergency in Syria.
+The mobile hospital can quickly move geographically when the situation requires it.

 *Over 75.000 estimated refugees, three-quarter of them women and children.*Flimsy, makeshift tents in camps.

 *Winter, temperatures below 0 degrees Celsius.